containers/podman-desktop/website/tutorial/running-an-ai-application.md

 1. **Catalog**: Helps in downloading or importing a model.
 2. **Services**: Helps in creating an inference server that runs in a container to serve a large language model (LLM) using an OpenAI-compatible API.
 After creating a service, you can access its details and generate its client code in any programming languages to integrate your application.
 3. **Playgrounds**: Helps in experimenting with model parameters and accuracy to identify the best model and parameters for your use case.
 Each playground denotes a customized environment to experiment with a model.
-4. **Recipes Catalog**: Helps in accessing a catalog of recipes, such as chatbot, audio-to-text, code generation, and summarizer.
+4. **Recipes Catalog**: Helps in accessing a catalog of recipes, such as ChatBot, audio-to-text, code generation, and summarizer.
 Each recipe denotes an AI application catering to a specific use case.
 You can use a recipe to start an AI application.
 You can also clone a recipe to your local machine for editing purposes.
 5. **Running**: Helps in accessing all running AI applications.

 This tutorial focuses on running a ChatBot AI application.